This page was last updated: April 21st, 2022

 You may need time off work and when you return, you may need light or amended duties.
 When you should return to work will depend on your profession and your injury.

-You should not do any sports for 6 weeks.
+You should not do any sports at all for at least 6 weeks.

-You must avoid contact sports and heavy lifting for 12 weeks.
+You must avoid impact sports, jumping, running, dancing, and heavy lifting for at least 12 weeks.